gk646/magique/README.md

     - Automatic texture stitching into configurable atlases
     - Task based loading interface handling load-priority and background loading of assets
     - _**Procedural particle system**_ inspired by Godot4
-    - Persistence API for gamesaves, gameconfigs and typesafe database emulator
+    - Persistence API for gamesaves and gameconfig with typesafe data access
     - Typesafe C++ scripting system allowing for custom methods and classes with native speed
-    - Out of the box support for _**[Tiled](https://www.mapeditor.org/) exports**_ (.tmx, .tsx)
+    - Supports _**[Tiled](https://www.mapeditor.org/) tilemaps and tilset exports**_ (.tmx, .tsx)
     - Object-oriented UI framework with automatic scaling and intuitive anchoring and alignment tools
-    - _**Achievements, InGame-CommandLine, NoiseGeneration, 2DSound, AIAgent, VirtualClock, and many more!**_
+    - _**Achievements, InGame-CommandLine, Localization, 2DSound, AIAgent, VirtualClock, and many more!**_
 - **Multiplayer support**
-    - Seamless transition between local and global networking with a custom unified API
+    - Seamless transition between local and global networking with a unified API
 - **Steam integration**
     - Provided a Steam SDK, allows access to _**steam features**_ like matchmaking and chat